ileefmans/SCINet/README.md

   ## Getting Started
-  Follow the instructions below to get clone the repo and leverage the model.
+  *SCINet* is structured specifically for use by Cureskin.
+In this sense there are many intricacies in the code which are specifically designed to account for the structure of Cureskin's data.
+The model architecture of *SCINet2.0* is a fairly typical custom deep learning architecture so for those who want to use this portion of the code in seperate use-cases just follow the instructions below to get clone the repo and leverage the model.
   ### Usage

   *Note: Model weights and data these models were trained and evaluated on are not available as they are the property of Cureskin*